KING’S LYNN TO DEREHAM RAILWAY

 1847

-The Norfolk railway branch between Wymondham to Dereham opened.
+The Norfolk railway branch between Wymondham and Dereham opened.

 15th February